After deadly Astroworld Festival, report on concert safety released - NewsBreak

 After deadly Astroworld Festival, report on concert safety released

-Additionally, just this month, one person was killed and several others were hurt after a shooting at an outdoor concert in southeast Dallas.
+Additionally, just this month, one person was killed and several others were hurt after a shooting at an outdoor concert in southeast Dallas .BACKGROUND: Gov. Greg Abbott forms task force on concert safety following deadly Astroworld music festival

 The task force is made up of safety experts, law enforcement, firefighters, state agencies as well as music industry leaders who looked at “ways to enhance security at live music events in Texas,” according to Abbott’s office.
 Within their report, the group reviewed the events at Astroworld and offered suggestions for holding safer events.